Sign Up

 Certified medication aides are responsible for giving medications in accordance with the standards discussed in this course.
 They are also responsible for maintaining a safe environment, including reporting problems, correctly storing and preparing medications, verifying the resident's identity, witnessing the resident consuming the medication, and reporting medication errors.

-Before giving a medication, check to see that you have the correct resident.
-Some residents will nod or say yes no matter what name you call them; therefore, have the residents tell you their name.
-If the resident cannot tell you their name, rely on a picture in the MAR or ask other staff to confirm the resident’s name.
+Before giving a medication, check to see that you have the correct resident (OAC 4723-27-02, 2025).
+Some residents will nod or say yes, no matter what name you call them; therefore, have the residents tell you their name.
 Make sure the resident swallows any oral medication.
-Sometimes, residents will hide the medication in their mouths and spit it out after they leave (OAC Rule 4723-27-02, 2014).
+Sometimes, residents will hide the medication in their mouths and spit it out after they leave.
+It is important to educate them on why taking their medication is important (Gualtieri et al., 2024).

-A certified medication aide cannot accept any care assignment that would interrupt or conflict with the process of giving medication.
-You can be assigned to care that will not prevent you from giving medication (OAC Rule 4723-27-02, 2014).
+A certified medication aide cannot accept any care assignment that would interrupt or conflict with the process of giving medication (OAC 4723-27-02, 2025).

 Responsibilities

 The Ohio Administrative Code Section 4723-27-02 and the federal law Health Insurance Portability and Accountability Act (HIPAA) protect the privacy of residents.
 Certified medication aides can only read information about the resident that they need to know.
 They cannot tell others about their residents.
-They cannot share stories at home, even if they do not tell the resident's name.
-When discussing a resident’s care, do it in a private setting (OAC Rule 4723-27-02, 2014).
+They cannot share stories at home, even if they do not tell the residents' names.
+When discussing a resident's care, do it in a private setting (OAC 4723-27-02, 2025).

 Do not cause physical, verbal, or emotional abuse or anything that may appear to be abuse.
 Do not have sexual relations or anything that looks sexual with a resident, including physical or verbal behavior.
-These residents are, in general, not capable of giving full and free consent for sexual relations (OAC Rule 4723-27-02, 2014).
+These residents may not be capable of giving full and free consent for sexual relations (OAC 4723-27-02, 2025).
 Therefore, that behavior will be seen as sexual abuse by the certified medication aide.
 The residents are vulnerable and dependent on your care.
-Additionally, you have access to their healthcare and personal information (Gamble, 2022).
+Additionally, you have access to their healthcare and personal information (Shelat, 2025).
 So, they think you hold much power.
 Maliciously withholding medication is a form of abuse.
+It is important to be respectful and ensure you are providing the best possible care.

 Delegation

-An RN or LPN acting at the direction of a registered nurse who delegates giving medication to a medication aide “is not liable in damages to any person or government entity in a civil action for injury, death, or loss to person or property that allegedly arises from an action or omission of the medication aide in performing the medication administration (ORC 4723.68, 2016).”
-This limitation of liability is contingent on the delegation being made appropriately and the medication aide holding a current, valid certificate (ORC 4723.68, 2016).
-A certified medication aide does not have the authority to delegate any task about giving medication to anyone else (OAC Rule 4723-27-02, 2014).
-Anyone who reports a medication error in good faith is not subject to disciplinary action by the board of nursing or government entity (ORC 4723.68, 2016).
+An RN or LPN acting at the direction of an RN who delegates giving medication to a medication aide "is not liable in damages to any person or government entity in a civil action for injury, death, or loss to person or property that allegedly arises from an action or omission of the medication aide in performing the medication administration" (ORC 4723.68, 2024).
+This limitation of liability is contingent on the delegation being made appropriately and the medication aide holding a current, valid certificate (ORC 4723.68, 2024).
+A certified medication aide does not have the authority to delegate any task regarding giving medication to anyone else (OAC 4723-27-02, 2025).

 Continuing Education